What is Company Policy?

 - Provide fair treatment for employees (benefits eligibility, paid time off, tuition assistance, bereavement, or jury duty)

-- There may be other reasons to develop a policy, but don't let one employee's poor behavior force implementation of a policy that will affect others.
+- There may be other reasons to develop a company policy for employees, but don't let one employee's poor behavior force implementation of a policy that will affect others.

 What are the types of company policies?